 So you might pull away to guard yourself from what might happen without really knowing the truth or …

-You might try to pretend to yourself that everything’s fine or as good as it can be and go on with your life.
+You might try to pretend to yourself and others that everything’s fine or as good as it can be and go on with your life.

 But that niggling feeling keeps coming up.

 The truth is that we’re guided by our gut instincts all the time without being aware of it.

 Sometimes we just move or speak and we don’t know why.
 It just happens and the urge comes from a place deep inside us.

 But when there’s a strong emotion around a particular issue, we question where these gut instincts are coming from and we wonder whether we can trust them or not.

 “Am I making up untrue stories out of fear or is there really something my gut is trying to tell me?”

 For instance, if you find that jealousy comes up at the worst times when you just want to enjoy yourself…

 You might wonder whether your gut is trying to tell you something or if your mind is just playing tricks on you–again.

 You might wonder if that voice that’s telling you something like this…